j9t/little-books/manuscript/html-css-frameworks.md

 A good framework is not only tailored but also usable.
 But what is usability for frameworks?
 It starts with applying the [common definition of usability](https://en.wikipedia.org/wiki/Usability): ease of use and learnability.
 And with a universal rule: Keep it simple.
 Simplicity helps everything.

-But that’s not quite a complete answer, and so we need to differentiate again.
+But that’s not a complete answer, and so we need to differentiate again.
 The distinction that serves us is not one between frameworks, but between roles: framework users and framework developers.

 For the framework user (who may be a developer himself but is now concerned with working _with_ the framework), a usable framework is also easy to understand.
 That ease of understanding is primarily achieved through clear framework documentation and, where applicable, concise code.